BLOG

 One of the most important skills every company looks for when looking at SDR candidates is coachability.
 The best SDRs proactively seek out coaching from high-performing peers and ask for honest feedback from their managers and teammates.

-Relationship-building
+7. Relationship-building

-Great SDRs build genuine relationships and build trust with prospects.To be a successful relationship-builder, you must be able to communicate with a wide variety of people across multiple channels.
-Whether you are connecting with a contact over email, presenting to a prospect in a virtual meeting, or sending them a pre-recorded video, you’ll want to clearly communicate your points and ideas that keep them engaged.
+To be a successful relationship builder, you must be able to communicate with a wide variety of people across multiple channels.
+Whether you are connecting with a CEO over email, presenting to a prospect in a virtual meeting, or sending them a pre-recorded video, you’ll want to clearly communicate in the ways they prefer.

-Active listening
+8. Active listening

-Active listening is arguably the most essential skill for prospecting; however, not many SDRs can do this well.
-SDRs must be able to qualify prospects during conversations to understand if your product or service can solve one of their problems.
+SDRs must be able to qualify prospects during conversations to understand if your product or service can solve their problems.
 Simply going through a qualification checklist is not enough—an SDR must hone in on the conversation to identify additional key information that you would only get from actively listening to a prospect’s phrases, words, or tone of voice.
-SDRs must be present and have real conversations with prospects to uncover critical information.

 Empathy helps SDRs understand prospects' reactions to your company's products or services, and if the product/service will be a good fit for them without forcing an unnecessary relationship.
 They will pick up the subtle cues that prospects are giving through either their email responses, tone of voice, or facial and body language.

-Know when to walk away
+10. Knowing when to walk away

-There will come times when a prospecting endeavor comes to a dead end.
-The reasons may number several: the timing may not beright for their company, the prospect is already working with a competitor, or doesn’t need your product/service at the moment.
-No matter the reason, maintain integrity until the very end.
+No matter the reason for a lost deal, it is important to maintain integrity until the very end.
 You never know what might happen down the road, so don’t burn bridges.
 Keeping a relationship with these contacts may help you later.
 Even if nothing ever comes of that relationship, don’t risk your company's reputation just because the timing wasn’t right.